-Within ten (10) business days of a preliminary determination to close the case, the Ethics Committee shall issue a report to the Board of Directors, settingforth the basic facts but omitting the name of the Respondent, and stating the reasons for its decision.
+Within ten (10) calendar days of such a preliminary determination to close the case, the Ethics Committee shall issue a report to the Board of Directors, setting forth the basic facts but omitting the name of the Respondent, and stating the reasons for its decision.
 Notice of the allegation, and its disposition, shall be given to the Respondent.
 Notice of the disposition shall also be given to the complainant(s).